Mallnitz - Feldseekopf (via Feldseescharte)

 Access to starting point:

-Drive to Spittal an der Drau and take an exit for Lienz.
-Follow the regional road via Lendorf, after which drive a few kilometres and then take a right turn in the direction Möllbrücke, Mühldorf and Obervellach.
-Soon after Obervellach turn right in the direction Mallnitz.
-In Mallnitz park at a railway station (with motorail connection with Bad Gastein via 8371 m long Tauern tunnel).
+Access by car: Drive on the motorway to Spittal and take the exit for Lienz.
+Then on the regional road past Lendorf, after which after a few kilometres turn right in the direction of Möllbrücke, Mühldorf and Obervellach.
+Soon after Obervellach turn right towards Mallnitz.
+In Mallnitz drive past the railway station (also autotrain to Bad Gastein through the 8371 m long Tauern tunnel).

 Path description: